RandomLSEStudent007/stacking-sats-tournament-mstr-2025/README.md

 ### 🎯 Objective

-Put on your Data Engineer hat and **Bring Your Own Data** by submitting a pull request (PR) to our data lake.
+Learn about Stacking Sats and contribute to our data lake.
 Check out the [pipeline repo](https://github.com/hypertrial/stacking_sats_pipeline) to get started.

-Phase 1 isn’t a competition—it's a chance to contribute to an open source repo that will support thousands of tournament participants and capstone teams from top graduate STEM programs.
+Phase 1 isn’t a competition; it's a chance to learn and contribute to an open source repo that will support thousands of tournament participants and capstone teams from top graduate STEM programs.
 See our [partners page](https://www.hypertrial.ai/partners) for a list of schools we collaborate with.

 *Phase 1 is optional, but we highly recommend contributing before jumping into Phase 2.*